dr-richard-barker/Space_Photography_Guide.io/README.md

 **Regular maintenance:** Clean and inspect the scale bar regularly for any signs of wear or damage that could affect accuracy.

-For further analysis consider these tools and concepts:

-**Specialized software:** Explore software programs specifically designed for scientific image analysis with scale bars.
+**Specialized software:** Explore software programs specifically designed for scientific image analysis with scale bars that are accessible and open source.

 **Digital overlays:** Investigate options for digital scale bar overlays that can be added to images during post-processing.